MYTH: You have to wait until November to join a Medicare Supplement plan.

 Of course, no one likes paying monthly premiums, but Medigap benefits are extremely generous.
 To give a better idea of how much you could save on out-of-pocket costs by purchasing a Medigap plan, here are a few hypothetical situations:

-With Medigap Plan F, you’d simply pay an average of $2,400 per year in premiums, no matter how high the cost of treatment becomes.
+With different Medigap plans, you would simply pay an annual premium and sometimes a deductible, no matter how high the cost of treatment becomes.

 Example B: You have unusual chest pain and make the smart choice to rush to the emergency room.
 You’re admitted to your local nonprofit hospital and observed for two days.

-It turns out to be nothing, but the bills for your inpatient care are off-putting: $4,578 on average.
-With just Original Medicare, you would have been on the hook for $1,062 ($879 for 20 percent of the cost, plus a $183 deductible for each stay).
-Under some Medigap plans, your hospital stay would cost you nothing.
+It turns out to be nothing, but the bills for your inpatient care are off-putting: With just Original Medicare, you would have been on the hook for your deductible of $1408, plus a $198 deductible and then 20% of everything for your outpatient services Under some Medigap plans, your hospital stay would cost you nothing.

 How Long Does the Medigap Application Process Take?